ladenberger/bmotion-prob-frontend/README.md

 $ npm run build
 ```

-The build script will produce the minified js and css files.
-The files are located in the dist folder.
+The build script will produce zip files.
+The files are located in the build folder.